St Albans School, Hertfordshire: Scientific tradition

 The school also has a long scientific tradition, stretching back to the Norman era, when Alexander Neckam became master of the school.
 Since the advent of modern science, the school has produced many famous scientists and mathematicians including cognitive scientist Colin Cherry, physicist Ian Grant, cosmologist Stephen Hawking (inspired by Dikran Tahta, a teacher at the school who later worked at the Open University), and mathematician Christopher Budd.
 In the light of its long scientific heritage, the school was awarded a large sum of money in 2007 by the Wolfson Foundation to rebuild its physics laboratories to university standards.
-It has maintained a reputation for being a science and maths oriented school.

 Historical tradition

-St Albans School has also produced some notable historians and historiographers.
 In medieval times, the school and one of its alumni, Matthew Paris, were closely associated with the St Albans school of medieval historiography, and developed one of the first consistent methods of historical writing.
-More recently; two teachers in the award-winning Ancient History department published a book on Roman sources in 2010.
+More recently; two teachers in the ancient history department published a book on Roman sources in 2010.
 Some notable historians who are alumni of the school include Colin Renfrew, an archaeological historian and former Disney Professor of Archaeology at the University of Cambridge, Ernest Gellner, an anthropological historian, Professor Malcolm Schofield of St John's College, Cambridge, and more recently Justin Pollard, a TV historian, and Peter Sarris, a specialist on the Byzantine Empire and a fellow of Trinity College, Cambridge.